hlship/cli-tools/README.md

 ### :command \<string\>

 Overrides the default name for the command, which is normally the same as the function name.
-This is useful, for example, when the command name would conflict with a clojure.core symbol.
+This is useful, for example, when the desired command name would conflict with a clojure.core symbol, or something else defined with your namespace.

 ### :in-order true